manorrock/off-you-go-with-java/functional/predicate.md

 # Predicate

-## Object form of a Predicate
+## Class form of a predicate

-A predicate can be written in object form as seen below.
+A predicate can be written in class form as seen below.

 ```java
   public class EvenPredicate implements Predicate<Integer> {